jl-oclinux/SecWinBatchMode/CONTRIBUTING.md

 Use verbs like `Enable`/`Disable`, `Show`/`Hide`, `Install`/`Uninstall`, `Add`/`Remove` in the beginning of the function name.
 In case the function doesn't fit any of these verbs, come up with another name, beginning with the verb `Set`, which indicates what the function does, e.g. `SetCurrentNetworkPrivate` and `SetCurrentNetworkPublic`.
+System functions begin with `Sys`, they are all defined in the core module `SWMB.psm1`.
+For example, `SysMessage`, `SysRestart`...

+### Context of the current user or the local machine
+Functions can be applied on the local machine under the administrator (or SYSTEM) account or under the current user.
+Functions that can be applied by the current user have the postfix `_CU` in their names.

 ### Revert functions
 Always add a function with opposite name (or equivalent) which reverts the behavior to default.
 The default is considered freshly installed Windows 10 or Windows Server 2016 / 2019 with no adjustments made during or after the installation.
 If you don't have access to either of these, create the revert function to the best of your knowledge and I will fill in the rest if necessary.

+### View functions
+It is useful for debugging to add a `View` function that allows you to quickly see what has changed between the Enable and Disable functions.
+For example `ViewCurrentNetwork`.

 ### Function similarities
 Check if there isn't already a function with similar purpose as the one you're trying to add.